 - Compare the filename in the address bar with the one in the media library.

-If there are still discrepancies between the filenames, this could be preventing the image from displaying, resulting in a 404 not found error.
+If there are still discrepancies in the filenames, the image may not display, resulting in a 404 Not Found error.

 - Edit the post with the broken image.